plu9in/database_utils/README.md

 [fnsys_partitions]('./postgresql/functions/fnsys_partitions.sql')

-This script creates all the objects necessary to show a proof of concept.
+This script creates all the objects necessary to show the proof of concept described below.

 The idea behind this POC is to select on the right physical partition from a function.
-With the created objects from the function, you can do things like that :
+With the created objects from the script fnsys_partitions, you can do things like that :
 ```
 with tmp_table(name, parts) as (
     values